dine2014/texbook-mfbook-bugs/bugs.md

 This is a list of bugs I found (so far) in the documentation of TeX and METAFONT.
 All of them were found in 2020 and reported to karl or tex-k, but of course I do not claim to be the first finder of them.
-In the page numbers, "A" stands for _The TeXbook_ and "C" stands for _The METAFONTbook_.
+In the page numbers, "A" stands for _The TeXbook_ and "C" stands for _The METAFONTbook_. "\*" stands for errors already reported by others (according to karl).

 Page | line | Typo | Correction
 -----|------|------|------------